Turkey ministers Caglayan, Guler and Bayraktar resign amid scandal

 In a further blow to Mr Erdogan, MP and former interior minister Idris Naim Sahin said he was resigning from the ruling AK Party.

-Mr Erdogan was reportedly meeting the president late on Wednesday with details of his new cabinet.'Cash in shoe boxes'
+Mr Erdogan was reportedly meeting the president late on Wednesday with details of his new cabinet.

 The sons of Mr Caglayan and Mr Guler, along with the chief executive officer of the state-run bank Halkbank, are among 24 people who have been arrested on bribery charges.

 Mr Bayraktar's son was detained as part of the inquiry but later released from custody.

 Media reports say police seized $4.5m (£2.75m; 3.29m euros) in cash that was stashed in shoe boxes in the home of the bank's CEO, while more than $1m in cash was reportedly discovered in the home of Mr Guler's son, Baris.

 Mr Erdogan has denounced the corruption probe as a plot by foreign and Turkish forces to discredit his government ahead of local elections in March.